syncfusion-content/document-processing-docs/Document-Processing/Word/Conversions/Word-To-PDF/NET/Font-substituion-word-to-pdf.md

     //Sets the alternate font when a specified font is not installed in the production environment if (args.OrignalFontName == "Arial Unicode MS")
     {
-        switch (args.FontStyle)
+	    //Sets the alternate font based on the font style. switch (args.FontStyle)
         {
             case FontStyle.Italic: